 After integrating a fix,

-1. Reset the MDLQA test, adding the following comment (or similar):
+- Reset the MDLQA test, adding a comment.

 The tester will then receive email notification that the bug is fixed and will hopefully decide to run the test again soon.